 Your Dealer

 Name:

 Address:

-Upon delivery of your new Evinrude/Johnson Outboard, complete and sign the form hereunder.
-Your Dealer will take receipt of the form for their records.
+Upon delivery of yo Dealer will take rece our new Evinrude/Jol eipt of the form for the hnson Outboard, complete and sign the form hereunder.
+You pir records.

+- 0

 Receipt

 Name:

 Address:

-Owner of Model No:
+C Owner of Model No:

 Serial No:

 (To be completed by customer or selling Dealer)

-features and warranty policy, all of which is instructed me on the operation, maintenance, safety I understand and agree to be bound with.
+features and warra nty policy, all of which v set-up and inspection is instructed me on the operation, maintenance, safety I understand and agree to be bound with.
 I am also satisfied on of my Evinrude/Johnson Outboard.
 I have also received a

 Signature:

 Date: